Admission & Financial Aid

 - Must be paid in accordance with Federal & State Minimum Wage Regulations.

-Undergraduate students must earn $11.10 an hour during the academic year.
+Undergraduate students must earn th current minimum wage an hour during the academic year.
 If a higher pay rate is requested, it must be approved by the Vice President in charge of that particular department.
 This signed memo indicating the justification of a higher pay rate must be attached to the Work Authorization form in order to process it.

-Graduate students are eligible to earn up to $11.20 an hour.
+Graduate students are eligible to earn up to $12.00 an hour as of 2020.
 If a higher pay rate is requested, it must be approved by the Vice President in charge of that particular department.
 This signed memo indicating the justification of a higher pay rate must be attached to the work authorization form in order to process it

 Summer Hiring Policies

 Students working during the summer intersession must have their supervisor complete an ePAF for the summer assignment.
 Employment during the summer is paid under Campus Employment so when creating the ePAF for summer assignment, the position will begin with a "C".
-The pay rates for the summer intersession are determined by the department supervisor, but should not exceed $11.10 per hour for undergraduates, or $11.20 per hour for graduates.
+The pay rates for the summer intersession are determined by the department supervisor, but should not be below current minimum wage.